quickapps/docs/en/developers/core-libraries.rst

 quickapps(string $key = null)
 -----------------------------

-Shortcut for reading QuickApps's snapshot configuration.
+Shortcut for reading QuickApps’s snapshot configuration.

 For example, ``quickapps('variables');`` maps to ``Configure::read('QuickApps.variables');``.
 If this function is used